-When transferring ownership on any motor vehicle or motorcycle equipped with an odometer by the manufacturer, that is less than ten (10) years old, the seller is required to provide the buyer with a signed statement certifying the odometer reading at the time of sale unless exempt from requirements (see below).
+When transferring ownership on any motor vehicle or motorcycle equipped with an odometer by the manufacturer, the seller is required to provide the buyer with a signed statement certifying the odometer reading at the time of sale unless exempt from requirements (see below).

 Starting on January 1, 1989, Certificates of Title were redesigned to include the Odometer Statement.
-Because vehicles 10 years old or older are exempt, after January 1, 1999, odometer certification will be accepted only on the Certificate of Title or Manufacturer's Statement of Origin (MSO) and no separate attachment will be accepted, with the following exceptions:
+After January 1, 1999, odometer certification will be accepted only on the Certificate of Title or Manufacturer's Statement of Origin (MSO) and no separate attachment will be accepted, with the following exceptions:

 A separate Odometer Disclosure Statement may be attached to: